-ARMv8-M defines a memory map divided on 512MB boundaries.
-The example memory map adds support for Security by aliasing each of these boundaries at their halfway point.
-The lower half provides access to a 256MB Non-secure window and the upper half provides a Secure view of the same 256MB region.
+Armv8-M defines a memory map divided on 512MB boundaries.
+The example memory map in the following figure adds support for Security by aliasing each of these at their halfway point such that the lower half provides access to a 256MB Non-secure window.
+The upper half provides a Secure view of the same 256MB region.
 Control points elsewhere in the system determine what is accessible in each of the Secure and Non-secure windows.

-A designer could use bit [28] of the address to define if a memory is Secure or Non-secure, resulting in the following example memory map.
+For example, a designer could use bit [28] of the address to define if a memory is Secure or Non-secure, resulting in the following example memory map.